abhiwand/atk/python/intelanalytics/doc/source/ds_mlal_0.rst

 Parameters
 ----------

-for example_value_property_list:
+edge_value_property_list:
     Comma-separated String

-    The for example properties containing the input for example values.
+    The edge properties containing the input edge values.
-    We expect comma-separated list of property names if you use more than one for example property.
+    We expect comma-separated list of property names if you use more than one edge property.

-input_for example_label_list:
+input_edge_label_list:
     Comma-separated String

-    The name of for example label.
+    The name of edge label.

 output_vertex_property_list:
     Comma-separated List